 Neptune has been called the planet of dissipation, which means to squander or waste resources.
 A dissipated lifestyle may be seen with Neptune afflictions and may include sexual promiscuity, addictions of any kind, lack of motivation and self-care, lack of focus, “biting the hand that feeds”, and many more self-harming activities.
 Neptune rules water the universal solvent and there is often a great dissolving effect in our lives when under Neptunian influences.
 Relationships are dissolved, partnerships and jobs, mental health, and several more areas of life may suffer a dissolution sometimes all at once leading to a flood of great pain and loss.
 This is one of the reasons astrologers warn about Neptune placements and cycles; it can be a very disheartening planet or span of time when active.

 Often, a state of dissipation is a form of self-destruction and vice versa.
 Instead of using our natural gifts to create a happy life we become lazy, hateful and negative, we fall into addictive behaviours and manipulate, take advantage and abuse others or behave in ways that are very far from responsible.
-Commission of crimes, selfish acts, rash, impulsive and stupid actions may all create a destruction of the self and one’s life.
+Commission of crimes, selfish acts, rash, impulsive and stupid actions may all create a destruction of the self and one’s life and others.

 Severe Mental & Physical Health Problems